Moduli of real pointed quartic curves: Moduli of real del Pezzo pairs of degree two

-where the involution $u\in W$ acts as a birational involution of $\mathbb{P}^2$ which lifts an antiholomorphic involution of the Del Pezzo surface $X$ obtained by blowing up the seven points.
+where the involution $u\in W$ acts by the Cremona action of the Weyl group as a birational involution of $\mathbb{P}^2$.
+This involution lifts to an anti-holomorphic involution of the del Pezzo surface $Y$ obtained by blowing up the seven points.
 These two construction are inverse to each other.

 \end{proof}